Deanna Doty, Director

 Tracy McCabe, Guest Instructor

-Tracy has over 20 years of classical ballet training and over 15 years of experience as an instructor, production and choreographic assistant to CBA and CU Ballet.
+Tracy has over two decades of classical ballet training and experience as an instructor, production and choreographic assistant to CBA and CU Ballet.
 His teachers and influencers include Fury Gold and Delores Lipinski of Chicago, IL, Grace Lutrell Nanavati of Springfield Ballet Company, and Robert DiCello and Philip Johnston of the University of Illinois, among others.
-He is executive director for alumni relations at the University of Chicago Booth School of Business and an avid supporter of the arts at the University of Illinois at Urbana-Champaign.
+He is an associate vice president at the University of Chicago and an avid supporter of Krannert Center at the University of Illinois at Urbana-Champaign.

 Teacher Training Program